-We have entered into two contracts under which we have material future commitments, the Investment Advisory Agreement, pursuant to which NeXt Asset Management has agreed to serve as our investment adviser, and the Administration Agreement, pursuant to which NeXt BDC Service Company has agreed to furnish us with the facilities and administrative services necessary to conduct our day-to-day operations.
-Payments under the Investment Advisory Agreement in future periods will be equal to (1) a percentage of the value of our gross assets and (2) an incentive fee based on NeXt Capital's performance.
-Payments under the Administration Agreement will be based upon our allocable portion of overhead and other expenses incurred by NeXt BDC Service Company in performing its obligations under the Administrative support personnel.
+We have entered into two contracts under which we have material future commitments, the Investment Advisory Agreement, pursuant to which NeXt Asset Management has agreed to serve as our investment adviser, and the Administration Agreement, pursuant to which NeXt Innovation Service Company has agreed to furnish us with the facilities and administrative services necessary to conduct our day-to-day operations.
+Payments under the Investment Advisory Agreement in future periods will be equal to (1) a percentage of the value of our gross assets and (2) an incentive fee based on NeXt Innovation's performance.
+Payments under the Administration Agreement will be based upon our allocable portion of overhead and other expenses incurred by NeXt Innovation Service Company in performing its obligations under the Administration Agreement, including rent and the compensation of our chief financial officer and chief compliance officer and any administrative support personnel.
 See "Investment Advisory Agreement" and "Administration Agreement."
 For a discussion of the estimated amount of our obligations under these contracts based on a number of assumptions, see "Fees and Expenses."
 Each of these contracts may be terminated by either party without penalty upon not more than 60 days' written notice to the other.